Graduate Faculty

 Some faculty members are automatically inducted into the Graduate Teaching Faculty if they meet certain credentialing requirements.

-- An earned doctorate or terminal degree in the teaching discipline or a related discipline.
+According to SACS-COC guidelines, faculty teaching graduate and post-baccalaureate course work should have an earned doctorate or terminal degree in the teaching discipline or a related discipline.
+Other factors that may be considered include,

-- Professional licensure or certification in a related field or profession.
+• professional licensure or certification in a related field or profession; and/or

 In addition to meeting the credentialing requirements for teaching graduate courses, faculty teaching research courses such as 691 and other designated courses must also be members of the Graduate Committee Faculty.